 The potential of old sand mines as bee habitat

 - evaluating bee communities in sand mines in Maryland, USA

-since Aug 2014: PhD candidate at Department of Animal Ecology & Tropical Biology, Faculty of Biology, University of Würzburg, Germany; collaborating with Department of Entomology, University of Maryland, College Park, USA
+Aug 2014 – July 2019: PhD program at the Department of Animal Ecology & Tropical Biology, Faculty of Biology, University of Würzburg, Germany; collaborating with the Department of Entomology, University of Maryland, College Park, USA.

 Oct 2009 – Oct 2011: M.Sc.
 Sustainability Sciences, Leuphana University of Lüneburg, Germany

 - master thesis in cooperation with and funded by University of California, Davis, USA: The impact of pesticide use on flower visitor activity and pollination in onion (Allium cepa L.) seed production